 Congenital heart defects.
 If you were born with certain types of heart defects, such as an irregular heart or abnormal heart valves, your heart may be more susceptible to infection.

 Implanted heart device.
 Bacteria can attach to an implanted device, such as a pacemaker, causing an infection of the heart's lining.

 A history of endocarditis.
 Endocarditis can damage heart tissue and valves, increasing the risk of a future heart infection.

-A history of intravenous (IV) illegal drug use.
+A history of illegal IV drug use.
 People who use illegal drugs by injecting them are at a greater risk of endocarditis.
 The needles used to inject drugs can be contaminated with the bacteria that can cause endocarditis.

 Heart problems, such as heart murmur, heart valve damage and heart failure